metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

 It takes a single parameter, `\%freq`, representing the hash table where keys are symbols, and values are their corresponding frequencies.

-The function returns two values: `$dict`, which represents the constructed Huffman dictionary, and `$rev_dict`, which holds the reverse mapping of Huffman codes to symbols.
+The function returns two values: `$dict`, which is the mapping of symbols to Huffman codes, and `$rev_dict`, which holds the reverse mapping of Huffman codes to symbols.

 The prefix codes are in canonical form, as defined in RFC 1951 (Section 3.2.2).